Great Transition Initiative

 (2003; Boston/Tellus Institute; 8 executive staff, 270+ contributors; gtinitiative.org)

-An online forum of ideas and an international network for the critical exploration of concepts, strategies, and visions for a transition to a future of enriched lives, human solidarity, and a resilient biosphere.
+The initiative is an online forum of ideas and an international network for the critical exploration of concepts, strategies, and visions for a transition to a future of enriched lives, human solidarity, and a resilient biosphere.
 By enhancing scholarly discourse and public awareness of possibilities arising from converging social, economic, and environmental crises, and by fostering a broad network of thinkers and doers, it aims to contribute to a new praxis for global transformation.
 GTI seeks “a future of enriched lives, human solidarity, and environmental sustainability.”
 It is a global network of over 270 scholars and activists that analyzes alternative scenarios and charts a path to a hopeful future.

 An outgrowth of the Tellus Institute’s Global Scenarios Group (1995), culminating the ideas set forward in the report “Great Transition: The Promise and Lure of the Times Ahead” (Stockholm Environment Institute and Tellus, 2002, 99p) by Paul Raskin and six others.